SuplexProject/Suplex.Docs/docs/index.md

 2. To avoid tightly-coupling the security Role implementation to application features or modules, and thus:
 3. Avoid "role bleed," where existing Role-implementation to app-feature encompasses too great a scope, and over time requires code maintenance to narrow the scope, where otherwise there is insufficient granularity in Roles manifested at the point of consumption.

+### Learn More

+Read about [using Suplex and best practices](suplex/ "About Suplex"), check out the [code and find downloads](https://github.com/suplexproject "Suplex on GitHub") on GitHub, or if tl;dr, jump in to the QuickStart below.
+A deep-dive on the SampleApp from the QuickStart can be found [here](sampleapp/ "SampleApp Deep-Dive").

 ## QuickStart

 Wanna get started without a lot of pain?
 Me too.
 Given the philosophical statement above, you won't need much code to use Suplex in your application.
 This quick start guide assumes a working knowledge of Visual Studio, C#, and NuGet.